oracle/oracle-database-operator/docs/sidb/README.md

     [true]
   ```

-* If you configure APEX after ORDS is installed, ORDS pods will be deleted and recreated
+* If you configure APEX after ORDS is installed, then ORDS pods will be deleted and recreated.

-Application Express can be accessed via browser using `.status.apexUrl` in the following command .\
+Application Express can be accessed via browser using `.status.apexUrl` in the following command .

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.apexUrl}}